Prime Minister of Australia: Honours

 Prime ministers have been granted numerous honours, typically after their period as prime minister has concluded, with a few exceptions.

 Nine former prime ministers were awarded knighthoods: Barton (GCMG, 1902), Reid (GCMG, 1911), Cook (GCMG, 1918), Page (GCMG, 1938), Menzies (KT, 1963), Fadden (KCMG, 1951), McEwen (GCMG, 1971), Gorton (GCMG, 1977), and McMahon (GCMG, 1977).
 Of those awarded, Barton and Menzies were knighted while still serving as prime minister, with Page awarded his before becoming prime minister, and the remainder awarded after leaving office.
-Reid (GCB, 1916), Menzies (AK, 1976) and Fadden (GCMG, 1958) were awarded a second knighthood after leaving office.
+Reid (GCB, 1916), Menzies (AK, 1976) and Fadden (GCMG, 1958) were awarded a second - higher - knighthood after leaving office.

-Non-titular honours were also bestowed on former prime ministers, usually the Order of the Companions of Honour.
-This honour was awarded to Bruce (1927), Lyons (1936), Hughes (1941), Page (1942), Menzies (1951), Holt (1967), McEwen (1969), Gorton (1971), McMahon (1972), and Fraser (1977), mostly during office as prime minister.
+Non-titular honours were also bestowed on former prime ministers, usually the Order of the Companions of Honour (CH).
+This honour was awarded to Bruce (1927), Lyons (1936), Hughes (1941), Page (1942), Menzies (1951), Holt (1967), McEwen (1969), Gorton (1971), McMahon (1972), and Fraser (1977), generally during office as prime minister.

 In almost all occasions these honours were only accepted by non-Labor/conservative prime ministers.
-However, appointment to the Privy Council of the United Kingdom was accepted by all prime ministers until 1983 (with the exception of Alfred Deakin, Chris Watson and Gough Whitlam), with Malcolm Fraser being the last prime ministerial appointee.
+However, appointment to the Privy Council of the United Kingdom was accepted by prime ministers of different political persuasions until 1983 (with the exception of Alfred Deakin, Chris Watson and Gough Whitlam), with Malcolm Fraser being the last prime ministerial appointee.

-Since its introduction in 1975, former prime ministers of Australia have been appointed to the Order of Australia and to its highest level – Companion: Whitlam (1978), Fraser (1988), Gorton (1988), Howard (2008), Gillard (2017), Rudd (2019), Abbott (2020), and Turnbull (2021).
-Keating refused appointment in the 1997 Australia Day Honours, saying that he had long believed honours should be reserved for those whose work in the community went unrecognised and that having been Prime Minister was sufficient public recognition.
+Since its introduction in 1975, former prime ministers of Australia have been appointed to the Order of Australia and to its highest level, Companion (AC): Whitlam (1978), Fraser (1988), Gorton (1988), Howard (2008), Gillard (2017), Rudd (2019), Abbott (2020), Turnbull (2021), and Morrison (2025).
+Keating refused appointment in the 1997 Australia Day Honours, saying that he had long believed honours should be reserved for those whose work in the community went unrecognised and that having been prime minister was sufficient public recognition.
 Bob Hawke was appointed a Companion in 1979, for service to trade unionism and industrial relations, before becoming prime minister in 1983.
 Menzies was appointed to the higher grade of Knight of the Order, which is no longer awarded, in 1976.

-John Howard was also appointed to the Order of Merit, whose appointments are within the personal gift of the Queen, in 2012.
+John Howard was also appointed to the Order of Merit (OM) by Queen Elizabeth II in 2012.
+Appointment within the Order of Merit is in the personal gift of the monarch (i.e. not recommended by the government of the day).
+Menzies' Knight of the Order of the Thistle awarding - recognising his Scottish heritage - was also in the personal gift of the monarch and Menzies was likewise appointed by Elizabeth II in 1963.

+Although not strictly an honour, one former prime minister was raised to the peerage; Stanley Bruce was created 1st Viscount Bruce of Melbourne in the 1947 New Year Honours.

-In addition to these honours, all deceased former prime ministers of Australia currently have federal electorates named after them, with the exception of Joseph Cook (a Division of Cook does exist, but it is named after explorer James Cook).
-The most recently created of these electorates is the Division of Hawke, named in honour of the recently deceased Bob Hawke in 2021.
+In addition to these honours, all deceased former prime ministers of Australia currently have federal electorates named after them.
+The most newly created of these electorates is the Division of Hawke, named in honour of the recently deceased Bob Hawke in 2021.